 Recovery Guidelines for Pituitary Patients

-Although specific instructions will be provided to you at the time of hospital discharge, this document is intended to give you general guidelines and prepare you for recovery.
+Although specific instructions will be provided to you at the time of hospital discharge, this document is intended to give you general guidelines and prepare you for your pituitary tumor recovery.
 Often times caring for patients with pituitary conditions requires a team of physicians rather than an individual surgeon.

 - Swelling & bruising around the nose and face.
 This should subside within a few weeks.